Boston-University-Microbiome-Initiative/BUfqdump/README.md

 Given a NCBI Bioproject ID
 1. Gather SRA IDs
 2. Prefetch all SRAs
-3. Chunks SRAs into groups and submits to parallel-fastq-dump, which chunks *each file* and fastq-dumps each of those in parallel
+3. Chunks SRAs into groups and submits to the multithreaded [fasterq-dump](https://github.com/ncbi/sra-tools/wiki/HowTo:-fasterq-dump)

 Highly recommend [executing this command](https://www.biostars.org/p/159950/#160125) which will have NCBI download files to /tmp instead of your home directory